-It's not always the best market to sell your property, and you might not be ready to move.
-Some homeowners can benefit from programs like EasyKnock's Sell & Stay, where EasyKnock buys your home and rents it back to you, allowing you to gain access to your cash without having to move.
-Others may be considering a home equity loan or a HELOC, which stands for "home equity line of credit."
-Both of these are examples of second mortgages.
+It’s not always the best market to sell your property, and you might not be ready to move.
+Some homeowners can benefit from programs like a sale-leaseback, where a company buys your home and rents it back to you, allowing you to convert your equity to cash without having to move.
+Others may be considering a home equity loan or a HELOC, which stands for “home equity line of credit.”
+Both of these are examples of 2nd mortgages.

 What is a second mortgage?
 It is a separate and secondary loan that allows you to borrow money against a percentage of a home value that has appreciated over the years.
 If your home is worth $100,000 and you only owe $40,000 on it, you may be able to borrow against the $60,000 of remaining equity.
 This allows you to receive cash without having to move.
 While it may seem like a great solution to a tight financial situation, there are three important things you should know before moving forward.

 Things to Consider Before Taking Out a Second Mortgage